 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
-Ensure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a quiet place and time to do homework and encourage my child to complete. - 5.
-Check and sign my child's agenda (grades 3-5) or DIBS (K-3) sheet nightly.
+Support my child's learning volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Make sure my child is at school every day and on time, unless he/she is ill. - 4.
+Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork.